kr-ramesh/kr-ramesh.github.io/_pages/about.md

 I currently work as a research intern at Microsoft Research India under the supervision of [Dr. Sunayana Sitaram](https://www.microsoft.com/en-us/research/people/susitara/) where I work on various aspects of fairness in language models.
 My work is largely motivated by issues regarding how the problems we face in NLP could amplify (and even introduce) societal concerns and unequal power dynamics.

 My research interests lie in studying the harms caused by language models, as well as the fairness, interpretability, privacy and efficiency aspects of these models.
 I have previously interned at the Indian School of Business, with [Dr. Sumeet Kumar](http://sumeetkumar.in/) and [Dr. Ashique KhudaBukhsh](https://www.cs.cmu.edu/~akhudabu/).
-In the past I’ve worked with  [Dr. Rahul Sharma](https://cs.stanford.edu/people/sharmar/) as a part of the [EzPC](https://www.microsoft.com/en-us/research/project/ezpc-easy-secure-multi-party-computation/) team from MSR India.

 Some of my current research questions/topics revolve around:
   * What sorts of biases exist in language models, and how do we study them from an intersectional view?
 How can we mitigate the disparate treatment we observe in models?